devildahu/bone-klod/README.md

 ## The Bone Klod source code

-This is the source code for the [Klod] version submitted to the 2nd Bevy Game Jam.
+**IMPORTANT**: Read the [Assets][#Assets] section for how to run the game once built.

-You currently can't build it yourself, because it relies on patches of various third party libraries I didn't yet publish.
+This is the source code for [Klod], submitted to the 2nd Bevy Game Jam.

-This is intended to run with bevy 0.8, and I don't expect to update this source code outside of fixing the build.
+It builds using Bevy `0.8`.
+A big pile of forks is required for 3rd party crates, all publicly available.

 ## License